Riparian Vegetation

 Rush / Sedge / Tussock

-Including Cabbage trees, tree ferns, native conifers (kahikatea, matai, totara) and angiosperm trees (kowhai, wine berry, ribbonwood, tree fuchsia)
+Trees: natives include cabbage trees, tree ferns, native conifers (kahikatea, matai, totara) and angiosperm trees (kowhai, wine berry, ribbonwood, tree fuchsia); exotics include deciduous trees like willows and poplars, and evergreens like pine, macrocarpa, eucalyptus, and acacia